puppetlabs-seteam/awskit/README.md

 ### Provision the master

-First, provision the master in your preferred region.
 - cd to the module dir
 - create the file `data/${your_region}.yaml`
-- configure the aws variables in `data/$your_region.yaml`
+- configure the aws variables in `data/${your_region}.yaml`.
+  Make sure to copy the devhops::tags value from common.yaml and configure accordingly for the region
 - run `puppet apply -e 'include create_master' --modulepath ..`

 ### Provision the agents

-- configure the aws variables in `data/$your_region.yaml`.
+- configure the aws variables in `data/${your_region}.yaml`.
 Make sure to configure the number of windows and centos agents.
 - run `puppet apply -e 'include create_agents' --modulepath ..`

 ## Limitations

-The Puppetmaster AMI is not available in all regions yet.
+The Puppetmaster AMI is only available in us-west-2 and eu-west-2 regions.
+AMIs will become available in all relevant regions soon.